There are no products in your shopping cart.

 Posted by Nicola Wild, Media Volunteer, 9:15 am

+Lymphoedema can affect people in different ways.
+In this blog, Nicola shares her experience.
 Nicola was diagnosed with cervical cancer in 2008 when she was 27.
 In May, she had a hysterectomy and all her pelvic lymph nodes removed.
-She then had chemotherapy and pelvic radiotherapy after regaining some strength, about 3 months later.

 Posted by Mandy Parker, Laura Burlingham and Hayley Sculpher-Brown, 6:00 am

 Today is World Cancer Day.
 This year, we’ve decided to talk about the importance of friendships, talking and support.